terry-dye/dj_mon/README.md

 # DJ Mon [![Build Status](https://secure.travis-ci.org/akshayrawat/dj_mon.png?branch=master)](http://travis-ci.org/akshayrawat/dj_mon)

 A Rails engine based frontend for Delayed Job.
 It also has an [iPhone app](http://itunes.apple.com/app/dj-mon/id552732872).
+This was forked from the original project: https://github.com/akshayrawat/dj_mon.
+It fixes a bug when loading a payload with a Deserialization problem.

 ## Demo
 * [A quick video tour](http://www.akshay.cc/dj_mon/)